-The annotations should be placed within a directory called qual, and qual should be placed in the same directory as your checker's source file.
+The annotations should be placed within a directory called qual, and qual should be placed in the same directory as your checker's source file (unless you are creating multiple distribution artifacts, one for your checker and one for its qualifiers).
 The Checker Framework automatically treats any annotation that is declared in the qual package as a type qualifier.
 (See Section 35.6.1 for more details.)
 For example, the Nullness Checker's source file is located at .../nullness/NullnessChecker.java.
 The @NonNull qualifier is defined in file .../nullness/qual/NonNull.java.